 Intellectual Property (IP) Management

-Inventions held by AVS are represented within an IP portfolio comprising of more than 500 patent filings in over 30 countries and comprise a broad range of agricultural technologies and innovations created by the Agriculture Victoria Research branch (AVR) of the Victorian Department of Jobs, Precincts and Regions (DPJR).
+Inventions held by AVS are represented within an IP portfolio comprising of more than 400 patent filings in over 31 countries and comprise a broad range of agricultural technologies and innovations created by the Agriculture Victoria Research branch (AVR) of the Victorian Department of Energy, Environment and Climate Action (DEECA).

 AVR’s scientific research is aimed at developing and disseminating transformational tools and technologies for the economic benefit of the Australian dairy, grains, red meat and horticulture industries.